hotrodorm/hotrod/hotrod-project/docs/features.md

 ### SQL Injection Safety

 CRUD and LiveSQL queries are entirely free from SQL injection vulnerabilities.
-Nitro does allow SQL injection &mdash; although always disabled by default &mdash; if explicitly enabled on a per-query basis when the specific use case warrants it.
+Nitro does allow SQL injection &mdash; always disabled by default &mdash; if explicitly enabled on a per-query basis when the specific use case warrants it.

 ### Out-of-the-box Cursors